aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 1. For ticket/card generation:

   a.
 Numbers printed on the ticket -> Uniform <br />
   b.
-Position of numbers on the ticket->  Uniform
+Position of numbers on the ticket->  Uniform <br />
   c.
-Lucky number for lucky star ticket -> Uniform
+Lucky number for lucky star ticket -> Uniform <br />

 2. For Game:

   a.
-Number of players -> Discrete Random
+Number of players -> Discrete Random <br />
   b.
-The number called out by the caller -> Uniform
+The number called out by the caller -> Uniform <br />